gtsherman/entities/README.md

 Configuration Files
 -------------------

-Configuration files are of the form
+Configuration files consist of lines of the form

-> property1: value1
-> property2: value2
-> ...
+> property: value

 At the moment, there's no documentation for which properties a run requires.
 Looking through the run class (in the edu.gslis.main package) should make it clear.